-We work in partnership with relevant agencies and organizations to manage any impacts and go above and beyond requirements to mitigate those impacts where feasible.
+We work in partnership with relevant agencies and organizations to manage any impacts and go above and beyond to mitigate them where feasible.
 Our efforts have been well received in the communities where our properties are located, and Prologis is in compliance with all applicable environmental laws and regulations.